Zinc nitrate: Reactions

 Aqueous zinc nitrate contains aquo complexes [Zn(H2O)6](2+) and [Zn(H2O)4](2+). and, thus, this reaction may be better written as the reaction of the aquated ion with hydroxide through donation of a proton, as follows.
+In addition, Zinc Nitrate can be the precursor for a multitude zinc compound via the double displacement reaction.

 Applications

 Zinc nitrate has no large scale application but is used on a laboratory scale for the synthesis of coordination polymers.
 Its controlled decomposition to zinc oxide has also been used for the generation of various ZnO based structures, including nanowires.

 It is used as a corrosion inhibitor.

 It can be used as a mordant in dyeing.
 An example reaction gives a precipitate of zinc carbonate: